volkmarnissen/server/cypress/E2E-TESTING.md

   ```
 - Open cypress
   ```
-  npx cypress open
+  npm run cypress:open
   ```
+- Optional: For debugging Angular code:
+  Open the debugging panel in vscode and launching ```Attach to Chrome(cypress)

-  and execute the desired Spec
+- Execute the desired Spec

 #### Iterations: